“Sustainability is a journey, not a destination.

 Are you looking for someone to talk on made-in-America, local supply chains, the economics of US hemp and cotton, or running a business post-90s NAFTA?

-Eric would love to have the opportunity to speak at your next event.
-If you’re interested in having him be a part your event or a member of a panel, please email firstname.lastname@example.org.
+Eric would love the opportunity to speak at your next event.
+If you’re interested in having him as a speaker or member of a panel, please email him at email@example.com.